josemarialuna/Chi-Index/README.md

 ### Example

 To run this example you must have installed the chi index library by executing the command in the previous section.
-After that, you must download the file iris.data from the UCI repository, and place it in a folder called "data".
-To make it easier for you, I leave here the link: XXX
+After that, you must download the file iris.data from the [UCI repository](https://archive.ics.uci.edu/ml/datasets/iris), and place it in a folder called "data".
+To make it easier for you, I leave here the link: [iris.data]([http://www.limni.net](https://archive.ics.uci.edu/ml/machine-learning-databases/iris/iris.data))

 Then you can copy and paste the following code: